 What Are the Hidden Ivies and Why You Should Consider Applying

 Let’s face it.
-The harsh reality is that most students who apply to the Ivy League aren’t going to end up getting accepted.
-Although those that take the necessary steps to improve their chances of getting into the Ivies will certainly fare better than the average, there’s always going to be some hopeful students that ultimately get turned away.
-But that doesn’t mean that a world-class education isn’t in the cards anymore.
-In fact, there’s a group of prestigious schools known as the Hidden Ivies that offer excellent academic opportunities but aren’t one of the eight Ivies.
+The harsh reality is that most students who apply to the Ivy League won’t get accepted.
+Although students who improve their chances of getting into the Ivies will certainly fare better, there’s always going to be some talented students who ultimately get turned away.
+But that doesn’t mean that a world-class education isn’t possible.
+In fact, there’s a group of prestigious schools known as the Hidden Ivies that offer excellent academic opportunities but aren’t among the eight Ivies.
 What are the Hidden Ivies?
-Well, you’re in the right place to find out!
+Keep reading to find out!

 What are the Hidden Ivies?